Who knew that something as simple as upgrading the lights on your motorcycle could be so confusing?

 Headlamps must comply with all other requirements of the test and headlamp aim.”

-Essentially as long as the headlight beam pattern is correct and doesn’t interfere with other road users, then LED light conversions will now be legal, and you will not fail your MOT for converting your headlamp.
+Essentially as long as the headlight beam pattern is correct and doesn’t interfere with other road users, LED light conversions will now be legal, and you will not fail your MOT for converting your headlamp.

 So my motorcycle will pass an MOT with LED lights fitted?